calsaviour/serverless-stack-demo-notes-app-ts/README.md

-# A Typescript version of the Serverless Stack Demo Notes App
+# A Typescript version of the SST Demo Notes App

 I followed the awesome [Serverless Stack (SST) guide](https://serverless-stack.com) and coded the [Demo notes app](https://github.com/serverless-stack/demo-notes-app) using Typescript instead of Javascript.